pravinboopathy/spearfish/README.md

 Tired of mashing `⌘-Tab` through dozens of windows to find the one you need?

 **Spearfish** is a fast, keyboard-driven window switcher for macOS.
-Inspired by [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2), it lets you mark windows and jump to them instantly with a single keystroke.
+Inspired by the beloved Neovim plugin [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2), it lets you mark windows and jump to them instantly with a single keystroke.

 Perfect for developers, designers, and power users who want a better macOS window manager alternative.